MBrassey/TechNewz/README.md

 ## TechNewz

-Express.js back end for a "Hacker News" type social network utilizing MySql or JawsDB (Heroku).
-Including robust REST API with multiple endpoints/routes.
+Full stack "Hacker News" type blog application utilizing ORM with Sequelize and adhering to the Model View Controller methodology.
+On the back end, Express.js and SQL database are being used to provide robust REST API with multiple endpoints/routes.
 Routes include POST, PUT, GET & DELETE for Users, Posts and Comments.
+Authentication is required for the appropriate routes and user passwords are encrypted within the database using bcrypt.
 All routes are tested in the demonstrations below.
+Test Driven Development has been practiced using Jest.

 ![licensebadge](https://img.shields.io/badge/license-CC0_1.0_Universal-blue)